Kaleidoscope-Inc/blueprint-configurator/aws/README.md

 |aws_sqs_queue|string|trail-queue|AWS's aws crawler polls this queue to get latest event log files|
 |create_trail|bool|false|Whether to provision a cloudtrail trail.
 If this is false, it assumes you are using an Organization level trail in the management account|

+# Outputs

+The following outputs are provided:

+- `accessKey`: The access key for the AWS account used to create the resources.
+- `secretKey`: The secret key associated with the access key.
+- `sqsURL`: The URL of the created AWS Simple Queue Service (SQS) queue.
+- `accountID`: The AWS account ID associated with the created resources.